DecisiveAI/mdai-docs/src/install/aws/configure.md

 `git clone git@github.com:DecisiveAI/mdai-inkops.git`

-Open the project from your local directory, based on your preferred workflow (IDE or terminal)
+Open the project from your local directory, based on your preferred workflow (IDE or terminal).

 ```
 cd mdai-inkops